Chymosin

+Historically, chymosin was obtained by extracting it from the stomachs of slaughtered calves.
+Today, most commercial chymosin used in cheese production is produced recombinantly in Escherichia coli, Aspergillus niger var. awamori, and Kluyveromyces lactis.

 Occurrence

-The chymosin is found in a wide range of tetrapods, although it is best known to be produced by ruminant animals in the lining of the abomasum.
+Chymosin is found in a wide range of tetrapods, although it is best known to be produced by ruminant animals in the lining of the abomasum.
 Chymosin is produced by gastric chief cells in newborn mammals to curdle the milk they ingest, allowing a longer residence in the bowels and better absorption.
 Non-ruminant species that produce chymosin include pigs, cats, seals, and chicks.

 One study reported finding a chymosin-like enzyme in some human infants, but others have failed to replicate this finding.
 Humans have a pseudogene for chymosin that does not generate a protein, found on chromosome 1.
 Humans have other proteins to digest milk, such as pepsin and lipase.

 In addition to the primate lineage leading up to humans, some other mammals have also lost the chymosin gene.

 Enzymatic reaction

 Chymosin is used to bring about the extensive precipitation and curd formation in cheese-making.
 The native substrate of chymosin is K-casein which is specifically cleaved at the peptide bond between amino acid residues 105 and 106, phenylalanine and methionine.
 The resultant product is calcium phosphocaseinate.
 When the specific linkage between the hydrophobic (para-casein) and hydrophilic (acidic glycopeptide) groups of casein is broken, the hydrophobic groups unite and form a 3D network that traps the aqueous phase of the milk.

 Charge interactions between histidines on the kappa-casein and glutamates and aspartates of chymosin initiate enzyme binding to the substrate.
 When chymosin is not binding substrate, a beta-hairpin, sometimes referred to as "the flap," can hydrogen bond with the active site, therefore covering it and not allowing further binding of substrate.